gustavodido/currency-exchange-rate/README.md

 1. The database model is simple as possible.
 For example, the exchange rate timestamp is the primary key and the solution is using a simple in-memory H2 database.
 2. There is no logging or monitoring frameworks in place.
 3. The integration tests are running together with unit test.
 There is not another task/source set for them.
-4. There is not a circuit breaker implementation for the external api.
+4. There is not a circuit breaker implementation for the external api with a fallback strategy.
 5. Spring events have been used to show a little bit of reactive programming.
 It could be replaced by a message broker.

 _If any of the items above are necessary, please let me know._